 - A combination of alphabetic (uppercase and lowercase), numerical, and special characters

-C. User Responsibilities for Unattended Information Technology Assets
+C. User Responsibilities for Unattended UMMC Information Technology Assets

-3. Users shall safeguard unattended information system output devices (e.g., printers) to prevent unauthorized individuals from obtaining the output.
+3. Users must safeguard unattended information system output devices (e.g., printers) to prevent unauthorized individuals from obtaining the output.

 D. Code of Conduct